Our Services

 Helpful Resources

-Stomatitis is treatable inflammation inside the mouth that can inflame your gums and cause painful sores, most often from viral, bacterial or fungal infections, nutritional deficiencies, irritation, autoimmune conditions, or medications.
+Stomatitis is a treatable inflammation inside the mouth that irritates the gums and causes painful sores.
+Common causes include viral, bacterial, or fungal infections, nutritional deficiencies, irritation, autoimmune conditions, and certain medications.

 The good news: most cases of stomatitis are treatable.
 The key is understanding what's causing the inflammation and knowing when to seek medical care.